omeatai/Python-Tutorial/README.md

 <details>
   <summary>9.
 Python Random Number </summary>

-Python does not have a random() function to make a random number, but Python has a built-in module called random that can be used to make random numbers.<br>
+Python does not have a random() function to make a random number, but Python has a built-in module called random that can be used to make random numbers.

 ```py
 import random